Touring theatre

 A touring theatre company travels to different locations to perform plays and musicals.
 Touring theater refers to a dynamic form of theatrical performance by its presentation in various location instead of a fixed playhouse.

 History

 The concept of touring theaters, which means performing a show regardless to a fixed location, has roots to very origin of dramas.
 In the ancient times and before the establishment of playhouses, performers usually travel around to share their arts with different communities.

-Touring theaters plays a critical role in developing of artistic landscapes by reaching to audiences whom have lack access to live performances and dramatic arts.
+Touring theaters plays a critical role in developing of artistic landscapes by reaching audiences that lack access to live performances and dramatic arts.